 Now all you have to do is upload and replace the newly created robots.txt file with the older one using an FTP client or cPanel.

-If you want to use FTP, you can first connect your website with the FTP client using the steps mentioned in this guide.
+If you want to use FTP, you can first connect to your website using an FTP client by following the steps in this guide.
 Then, upload the new robots.txt file to the root directory or the “public_html” folder.

 Similarly, if you want to use cPanel to disable the robots.txt file, you can first log in to your cPanel account and open the file directory.